- To see how the COVID death rate in Canada compares to this data keep reading below.

 It’s important to remember that without a comprehensive report on the leading causes of death in Canada for 2020, it’s impossible to get a completely accurate picture of the data.
 Statistics Canada has already found that the COVID-19 pandemic has impacted other death rates as well — for example, increasing death rates due to substance abuse and delayed medical procedures, while possibly decreasing the death rate of normal flus.
 Because of that, the information in this section is meant to give you a vague comparison only until more up-to-date data is released.

 What’s the average age of death in Canada?

-With all this talk of death, it’s important to keep in mind that living in Canada means your odds of dying are still relatively low.
+With all this talk of death, it’s important to keep in mind that the average age of death in Canada is still relatively high.
 The average life expectancy is 79.9 years for men and 84.1 years for women.
 While there are many factors that can impact your life expectancy, like your environment and family history, the majority of Canadians live long lives.

 How we collected this data

 To learn about the leading causes of death among Canadians, we turned to the Statistics Canada mortality data.
 Statistics Canada analyzes deaths and diseases each year, with the most recent data focused on 2019.
 We’ll update this page as new data is released.

 While no one can predict the future, life insurance can be a good way to help your loved ones even if the worst should happen.
 If you’re thinking about getting life insurance, compare quality providers in the list below.

 How do life insurance companies assess your life expectancy?

 The general rule is that the healthier you are, the less you’ll have to pay for life insurance.
 Each insurance provider has its own underwriting process.
 As such, some put more weight on certain evaluation factors over others.
 Take a look at a few points that will be assessed: